NASA Goddard / SAIC

 - Assembling this robotic arm in space with extreme precision

 For the first time in history, OSAM-1 will refuel a satellite in low Earth orbit, in particular, a satellite that was not originally designed or intended to be serviced.
-By doing so, OSAM-1 will help extend the life of current satellites in orbit.
-It will also help demonstrate and validate the potential of many technologies, tools and techniques that will push future space missions into new horizons for space exploration.
+OSAM-1 will help extend the life of current satellites in orbit and will demonstrate and validate the potential of many technologies, tools, and techniques that will push future space missions into new horizons for space exploration.
 OSAM-1 is scheduled to launch in 2024.

-Motiv has a central role to OSAM-1’s success in developing a robotic spacecraft equipped with the tools, technologies and techniques needed to extend satellites’ life spans.
+Motiv has a central role in OSAM-1’s success in developing a robotic spacecraft equipped with the tools, technologies, and techniques needed to extend satellites’ life spans.
 Motiv is supporting the work of NASA Goddard with advanced motion control electronics for enabling their robotic servicing spacecraft.

 Specifically, Motiv’s work on OSAM-1 includes: